-Jaime Lannister may have been given a last-second reprieve from death by dragon fire in Sunday’s episode of Game of Thrones, but if — or more likely, when — he emerges from that lake, it seems safe to assume he’ll be captured by Daenerys Targaryen’s forces.
+Jaime Lannister may have been given a last-second reprieve from death by dragon fire in episode 4 of Game of Thrones season 7, but if — or more likely, when — he emerges from that lake, it seems safe to assume he’ll be captured by Daenerys Targaryen’s forces.

 Of course, this wouldn’t be the first time Jaime was a prisoner of war.
 Back in season one, Jaime was taken hostage by Robb Stark after the Young Wolf defeated him at the Battle of the Whispering Wood by dividing his troops — the same move Jaime himself just executed to conquer Highgarden.

 But judging by Jaime’s reaction to seeing one of Dany’s dragons in action, this may not be the only way his story is fated to mirror his past.
 During an interview with the New York Times, Nikolaj Coster-Waldau — who plays Jaime — explained why his character made such a desperate attempt to try to kill Daenerys.